June 30, 2019

 The right to force-placed insurance is generally provided for in mortgage loan agreement itself or in the sales finance contract in the case of an auto loan.
 In exchange for funds to purchase the property, the lender has security interest in the collateral.
 Once the lender has identified the property as uninsured, the lender will want to immediately place coverage back to the date of cancelation or lapse, so there is no gap in coverage of the property.

 If the borrower again buys his/her own property insurance, the lender will get a full or partial refund of the force-place insurance premium.
-For example, a partial refund occurs when a borrower’s policy lapses on January 1st but they don’t replace coverage with a new policy until March 15th .
-Thereby the force place policy was needed for 2 and half months, the remainder of the annual premium being refunded on a pro-rated basis.
+For example, a partial refund occurs when a borrower’s policy lapses on January 1st, but they don’t replace coverage with a new policy until March 15th.
+Thereby, the force-place policy was needed for two and half months; the remainder of the annual premium refunded on a pro-rated basis.
 If the borrower replaced his insurance with a new policy effective back to January 1st then lender, and thereby the borrower, would receive a full refund called a flat cancelation refund.

 It’s important to remember the force-place hazard insurance doesn’t cover flood losses.
 (Force-place flood is required to cover flood exposures.)

 Ideally the borrower will keep insurance on his property in force throughout the course of the loan.
-But in reality a small number of borrowers do let their insurance cancel or lapse for non-payment of premium.
-It’s important that lender have an easy way to protect its interest in the property.
+But in reality, a small number of borrowers do let their insurance cancel or lapse for non-payment of premium.
+It’s important that the lender have an easy way to protect their interest in the property.
 Lee & Mason’s mortgagehazard.com system or our full outsourced tracking option make it easy for the lender to place the coverage they need, when they need it.